 - Their main concern is the self gratification they receive from supporters and these supporters often only know the bully’s side of the story.

 The other side of their self gratification is the reaction they get from the victim.
 As long as the victim is kept engaged, off balance and upset, the bully stays sated.
 They get off on watching the victim react to their bullying tactics.

 I have come to the conclusion after many years of dealing with this type of personality disorder that there is nothing you can do in terms of expecting this person to change.
 They are basically incapable of changing.
 You can not fix them and you certainly can not control their behavior.

-Under these circumstances, the only person you should be concerned with is yourself.
+The only person you should be concerned with is yourself.

-You can limit your contact with them if that is possible, but the best thing is to cut off all contact.
-I have found that even this becomes their reason for coming after you and they will use anyone they can in order to get to you.
+- You can limit your contact with them if that is possible, but the best thing is to cut off all contact.
+I have found that even cutting them off becomes their reason for coming after you and they will use anyone they can in order to get to you.

-Never be silent about what is happening to you.
+- Never be silent about what is happening to you.

 - Speak up.

 I have tried fighting back with limited success.
 What I have realized is this only titillates the fantasy they have of mastering some kind of control over you.
 Even your anger is something they seem to enjoy.